What Is a Family Genogram?

 This is a useful tool in career counseling, helping individuals explore inherited career influences and make more conscious career choices.

-6. Spiritual Genogram Examples
+6. Spiritual Genogram Templates

 A spiritual family genogram maps the religious beliefs, values, and spiritual practices of family members across generations.
 For example, grandparents may have followed Catholic traditions, while their children transitioned to non-denominational Christianity or explored other spiritual paths such as Buddhism or agnosticism.